 Regional persistent disks are an option when write performance is less critical than data redundancy across multiple zones.

 Like standard persistent disks, regional persistent disks can achieve greater IOPS and throughput performance on instances with a greater number of vCPUs.
-Read SSD persistent disk performance limits for details.
+For more information about this and other limitations, see SSD persistent disk performance limits.

 When you need more disk space or better performance, you can resize your regional disks to add more storage space, throughput, and IOPS.